 After all the sight seeing, why not pop into the 60’s coffee bar for a relaxing break a bite to eat from their themed menu’s and have a coffee.

-The town boasts a superb shopping complex and two 18 hole golf courses.
+The town boasts a superb shopping complex and two excellent full 18 hole golf courses.
 The seafront road-train takes visitors to all the traditional attractions, including funfairs and amusement arcades and for those times when the sun is behind the clouds you could visit the forum complex.

 The Hull to Scarborough railway divides the town from south west to north east and marks where the Old Town begins to the north of the line.
 The Old Town of Bridlington has some retail businesses and the Industrial Estates as well as large residential areas.
 To the south of the line is where the tourist attractions lie as well as holiday accommodation and some residential areas.